auremoser/mozsci/log/worklog.md

 TO DOS

-* setup presentation for tek trecks on friday
 * workshop for amsterdam
-* RDA blog post
-* write all of mofo about the applicaiton launch
 * write to peter + yannick about minigrants
 * get back to image providers with book
 * wrap up open news interviews